mesosphere/dcos-docs-site/pages/1.11/administering-clusters/multiple-clusters/cluster-links/index.md

 To view all linked clusters, run the `dcos cluster list` command.
 If a cluster was linked, but not set up, it status is `UNCONFIGURED`.
 If a cluster is linked and attached, its status is `AVAILABLE`.
 Also see [Viewing Connected Clusters](/1.11/administering-clusters/multiple-clusters/cluster-connections).

-# Remove a link to a
+# Remove a link to a cluster

 To remove a link, `dcos cluster unlink` command and supply the **name** or **ID** of a linked cluster.
 For example: